J3rome/i3-multimonitor-workspace/README.md

 * Add possibility to specify default workspaces (Will be automatically created/renamed on launch)
 * The daemon keep the workspace names and the last focused workspace in memory, should write to file instead.
 * Fix issues in [Limitations/Known Issues](#limitations/known-issues)
+* Refactor: Create a class that wrap the i3 connection instead of adding stuff inside the i3 connection object
+* Read/write config from file instead of relying on daemon inmemory config (i3.workspace_names, i3.spawned_placeholders, i3.current_global_workspace_id, i3.last_global_workspace_id)
+	* Might lead to race conditions if not careful, need to have some locking mecanism.
+Simply use lock files ?

 ## Version infos